AkravasTheWise/Intro-to-magnetism-in-python/.ipynb_checkpoints/README-checkpoint.md

 As a general rule, you want to create an environment for each different coding project you take on.
 That way, if you copy the project and clone its environment, you can use any other machine and get consistent results.
 If you want to more about virtual environments in [Anaconda you can check here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or [click here for a more general (condaless) use of them](https://docs.python.org/3/library/venv.html).

 To finish, we'll visualize some randomly generated points in just a line as a practical example.
-First off, create a environment, I'll call it `babySteps`:
+First off, create a environment, I'll call it `testEnv`:

-`conda create -n babySteps python=3.8 scipy matplotlib -y`
+`conda create -n testEnv python=3.8 scipy matplotlib -y`

 With just that line, we are creating a new virtual environment in Python 3.8 and installed the `scipy` (Scientific Python) and `matplotlib` (useful and quick plotting) packages.
 Go to the environment:

-`conda activate babySteps`
+`conda activate testEnv`

 And now we plot some randomly generated data: